TyW-98/computer-vision-rock-paper-scissors/README.md

         cap.release()
         cv2.destroyAllWindows()
         ```
-* Added countdown timer display on capture window
+* Added countdown timer display on capture window.
+* Allow the user to replay after either the user or computer has won.
+* Added scoreboard on the top left corner of the capture window.
+* Added display to show the result of the round.